 - British passport will be returned in minimum 7-10 working days (as advised by VFS) with your brand new OCI card and the originals

 Now, let’s look at the process in detail.

 In this post, I will help you submit the OCI application step-by-step (with screenshots) but briefly, here’s what you need to do in this part.

 - At the end of part-B, upload supporting documents in PDF format.

 - Download the OCI application form and print it.

 Let me break this down for you (with screenshots).

-Go to OCI website and pick the option “New OCI Registration.”
+Go to the OCI website and pick the option “New OCI Registration.”

 On the next screen, answer the captcha security question and click “Enter.”